AdobeDocs/experience-manager-desktop-app.en/help/using.md

 ## Access and open assets on your desktop {#openondesktop}

 >[!NOTE]
->On Windows, the [default Windows 7 setting](https://support.microsoft.com/en-us/kb/2668751) prevents AEM Desktop App from handling assets that are larger than 50 MB.
+>On Windows, the [default Windows 7 setting](https://support.microsoft.com/en-us/kb/2668751) prevents AEM desktop app from handling assets that are larger than 50 MB.

 ### Reveal the location of mapped assets from AEM web interface {#reveal-the-location-of-mapped-assets-from-aem-web-interface}